antibug-leo/university-data-app/README.md

 # University Data App

-The **University Data App** is a web application built with Next.js that allows users to search for universities, view details, and manage their favorite universities.
+The **University Data App** is a web application built with Next.js that allows users to search for universities, and manage their favorite universities.
 The app is connected to a MongoDB database and provides a responsive and user-friendly interface.

 ---